SM Spirituality Media

 The death-experience at sixteen

 In July 1896, alone in an upstairs room of his uncle's house in Madurai, the boy Venkataraman was overcome by a sudden conviction that he was about to die.
-Rather than resist, he lay down and submitted to it deliberately — observing, with full attention, what was happening.
-The body went stiff; the breath stopped; and yet, he reported, the sense of I was undisturbed.
+Rather than resist, he lay down and submitted to it deliberately, observing what was happening with full attention.
+The body went stiff.
+The breath stopped.
+And yet, he reported, the sense of I was undisturbed.
 Whatever he was, it was not the body that was apparently dying.
 The recognition was complete and never left him.

-Six weeks later he left for Arunachala, the mountain in Tamil Nadu that Hindu tradition reveres as a manifestation of Shiva.
+Six weeks later he left for Arunachala, the mountain in Tamil Nadu that Hindu tradition reveres as a manifestation of Shiva§.
 He never left.
-For decades he sat — at first in caves, eventually in an ashram that grew up around him — answering questions from anyone who came.
+For decades he sat there, at first in caves, eventually in an ashram that grew up around him, answering questions from anyone who came.

 Self-enquiry